Hampstead Heath: Highgate Ponds

 Highgate Ponds are a series of eight former reservoirs, on the heath's east (Highgate) side, and were originally dug in the 17th and 18th centuries.
 They include two single-sex swimming pools (the men's and ladies' bathing ponds), a model boating pond, and two ponds which serve as wildlife reserves: the Stock Pond and the Bird Sanctuary Pond.
 Fishing is allowed in some of the ponds, although this is threatened by proposals to modify the dams.

 The ponds are the result of the 1777 damming of Hampstead Brook (one of the Fleet River's sources), by the Hampstead Water Company, which was formed in 1692 to meet London's growing water demands.

 "Boudicca's Mound", near the present men's bathing pond, is a tumulus where, according to local legend, Queen Boudicca (Boadicea) was buried after she and 10,000 Iceni warriors were defeated at Battle Bridge.
 However, historical drawings and paintings of the area show no mound other than a 17th-century windmill.

 Hampstead Ponds

 The Hampstead Ponds are three ponds in the heath's south-west corner, towards South End Green.
-Hampstead Pond #3 is the mixed bathing pond, where both sexes may swim.
+Hampstead Pond No. 3 is the mixed bathing pond, where both sexes may swim.